weseemahmed/weseemahmed.github.io/_publications/2019-04-01-canadian-cluster-handbook.md

 permalink: /publications/WP_34_The_Canadian_Cluster_Handbook_Final
 excerpt: 'A comprehensive guide on developing and maintaining an economic cluster ecosystem in Canada.'
 date: 2019-04-01
-venue: 'The Institute for Competitiveness and Prosperity'
+venue: 'Ontario's Panel on Economic Growth and Prosperity'
 paperurl: 'http://weseemahmed.github.io/files/WP_34_The_Canadian_Cluster_Handbook_Final.pdf'
 ISBN: 978-1-927065-33-4
 citation: 'Ahmed et al. (2019).
-The Canadian Cluster Handbook. <i>The Institute for Competitiveness and Prosperity</i>.'
+The Canadian Cluster Handbook. <i>Ontario's Panel on Economic Growth and Prosperity</i>.'
 ---
 In Working Paper 34, The Canadian Cluster Handbook, the Institute returns to focusing on economic development through clusters.
 Since the release of Clusters in Ontario: Creating an ecosystem for prosperity in 2016, much has changed in Canadian cluster policy and the cluster landscape.